-I began Electricity Nexus by describing a scenario where Cooper and Laura are stuck within a black lodge time loop until one of them figures out how to shovel themselves out of the shit to break their half of their intertwined cycles.
+I began Electricity Nexus by describing a scenario where Cooper and Laura are stuck within a Black Lodge time loop until one of them figures out how to shovel themselves out of the sh*t to break their half of their intertwined cycles.
 This still feels fundamentally true to me, and I’m using this as the base framework for this thought experiment, but there are two prime additions here:

-People are talking a ton about alternate realities being in play, possibly even Laura and Dale having entered our own reality (which could in fairness be explained by any number of things, including a VHS copy of the Twin Peaks Pilot that Andy Hazel discovered near the machine gun in Carrie’s house, so I’m not here to outright rule out that theory), but I think the clue has been hidden in plain sight just as so many things that are eventually proven true: Jeffries, who is now just as separated from the time stream as Dale Cooper is, creates an 8 from his supernatural machinery in the subliminal place known as the Convenience Store or the Dutchman, but the symbol is formed from a shifting set of lines that was originally shaped like the Owl Ring symbol.
+People are talking a ton about alternate realities being in play, possibly even Laura and Dale having entered our own reality (which could in fairness be explained by any number of things, including a VHS copy of the Twin Peaks Pilot that Andy Hazel discovered near the machine gun in Carrie’s house, so I’m not here to outright rule out that theory [EDIT: See the comments but Hazel’s discovery turned out to be false once the image was seen at higher resolution]), but I think the clue has been hidden in plain sight just as so many things that are eventually proven true: Jeffries, who is now just as separated from the time stream as Dale Cooper is, creates an 8 from his supernatural machinery in the subliminal place known as the Convenience Store or the Dutchman, but the symbol is formed from a shifting set of lines that was originally shaped like the Owl Ring symbol.
 And based on what we know about the Owl Ring, we know that symbol is associated with a portal system that brings spirits to the Black Lodge.

-I posit Cooper officially made it out of the Red Room in Part 16, reentered our reality in Las Vegas, but actively chose to return to the Lodge Reality in this Jeffries scene.
+I posit Cooper officially made it out of the Red Room in Part 16, reentered reality in Las Vegas, but actively chose to return to the Lodge Reality in this Jeffries scene.
 And everything from this point forward, including the Fire Walk With Me revisions, are within this reality rather than the main one of Twin Peaks.
-Yes, this means I believe Twin Peaks Seasons One and Two have not been written out of existence.
+Yes, this means I believe Twin Peaks Seasons 1 and 2 have not been written out of existence.

 Now, let me verify why I think Cooper is living through the life of his Doppelganger:

-As Hawk told Cooper back in Season Two, you confront your shadow self in the lodge.
+As Hawk told Cooper back in Season 2, you confront your shadow self in the Lodge.
 Cooper did this the first time in Episode 29 and the Doppelganger superseded his life.
-Within the Return, Cooper was able to return to our world, and was told along the way that one of the Coopers must die to restore a balance.
+Within The Return Cooper was able to return to the world, and was told along the way that one of the Coopers must die to restore a balance.
 But there was no actual confrontation.
-It all made perfect sense within the plot that Lucy could shoot DoppelCooper, and it makes enough sense that DoppelCooper would stay dead long enough for Dale to come in and still have time to put the Owl Ring on him (again, to return DoppelCooper to the lodge), but the confrontation still hasn’t happened.
+It all made perfect sense within the plot that Lucy could shoot DoppelCooper, and it makes enough sense that DoppelCooper would stay dead long enough for Dale to come in and still have time to put the Owl Ring on him (again, to return DoppelCooper to the Lodge), but the confrontation still hasn’t happened.
 Cooper was not allowed a rematch thanks to the Fireman’s plan.
 Maybe the balance was restored between realities in that only one Cooper exists in Twin Peaks reality, but this does nothing to fix the imbalance within Cooper himself.
-Cooper was not a proactive participant in the Part Seventeen climax, not even with the defeat of Bob.
+Cooper was not a proactive participant in the Part 17 climax, not even with the defeat of BOB.
 He was unable to confront his Doppelganger nor the evil spirit to whom he promised his soul.
 This is not the way to become a fully unified Cooper.
 This is the way to remain incomplete.

-That’s why I think the second half of Part Seventeen and the entirety of Part Eighteen is the beginning of their showdown, the starting moments of Cooper shoveling himself out of his shit.
+That’s why I think the second half of Part 17 and the entirety of Part 18 is the beginning of their showdown, the starting moments of Cooper shoveling himself out of his sh*t.
 I may change opinions on many things about Twin Peaks, but I will not on this: Dr. Jacoby’s message is central to the story.
-He is the first character we meet in the real world in The Return, and it was shown over and over again that those who confronted the problems within themselves and used their agency to bring themselves above their circumstances were allowed happier endings than those of the cast who were stuck in loops of unsatisfying sameness.
-Dale Cooper was denied the ability to use his personal agency to shovel himself out of his shit, therefore we see him once again trying to save Laura Palmer.
-He may not be poised to rise above his circumstances yet at the end of this show, but thanks to the Fireman’s plan (in other words, an answer to “what was the point of all that Fireman superhero team stuff, anyway?”), Dale is finally able to do something he was unable to do before now: confront his doppelganger when it is without the elemental force of Bob inside it.
+He is the first character we meet in the world in The Return, and it was shown over and over again that those who confronted the problems within themselves and used their agency to bring themselves above their circumstances were allowed happier endings than those of the cast who were stuck in loops of unsatisfying sameness.
+Dale Cooper was denied the ability to use his personal agency to shovel himself out of his sh*t, therefore we see him once again trying to save Laura Palmer.
+He may not be poised to rise above his circumstances yet at the end of this show, but thanks to the Fireman’s plan (in other words, an answer to “what was the point of all that Fireman superhero team stuff, anyway?”), Dale is finally able to do something he was unable to do before now: confront his doppelgänger when it is without the elemental force of BOB inside it.

 RichardCooper is Dale experiencing DoppelCooper’s life firsthand and step by step, living through his shadow self’s time on Earth.
-And Part Eighteen is Dale Cooper being presented with the origin story of his doppelganger, witnessing how DoppelCooper was when he first left the lodge, though this time Dale is living through those events in his own way as well.
-This is a combination of Dale Cooper’s timeline after 25 years living inside the Red Room and DoppelCooper’s time from leaving the Red Room and the first moment we see him get out of that Mercedes in Part One.
-And this time they do it without there being a triumvirate made from the inclusion of the parasitic Bob.
+And Part 18 is Dale Cooper being presented with the origin story of his doppelgänger, witnessing how DoppelCooper was when he first left the Lodge, though this time Dale is living through those events in his own way as well.
+This is a combination of Dale Cooper’s timeline after 25 years living inside the Red Room and DoppelCooper’s time from leaving the Red Room and the first moment we see him get out of that Mercedes in Part 1.
+And this time they do it without there being a triumvirate made from the inclusion of the parasitic BOB.
 This time, Dale and DoppelCooper are a duality, and the battle for the nature of Dale’s soul is a fair battle.

 Is this definitely DoppelCooper’s life they’ve jumped to?
 The Lost Highway-looking night driving should be your first indication.
-It’s THE hallmark image associated with DoppelCooper.
-And Richard’s car itself is a black Lincoln, extremely similar to the Lincoln that DoppelCooper crashes in Part Three (and though not exact, the cars are close enough for me to make a match).
+It’s the hallmark image associated with DoppelCooper.
+And Richard’s car itself is a black Lincoln, extremely similar to the Lincoln that DoppelCooper crashes in Part 3 (and though not exact, the cars are close enough for me to make a match).

 And how does DoppelCooper end?
 Shot in the back by a true lawfully good person with a gun during a standoff with the local sheriff.
 A local sheriff whose hat, mind you, jumps on his head just like they would have done in the old Westerns.
 Similar conventions, similar visual languages used for similar characters, to me means that we are witnessing the first days of DoppelCooper’s tenure on Earth by way of Dale’s understanding of the events.